kieranjwhite/calendar_mirror/README.md

 ## Set Client Id. and Secret ##

-Calendar Mirror authenticates using a client id and secret.
+Calendar Mirror authenticates using an OAuth2 client ID and secret.
 You will need to generate these items and then include them in the Calendar Mirror source.

 Step 1 of Google's [authentication document](https://developers.google.com/identity/protocols/OAuth2)